Hackers News Hackers News

 Why We Picked It

-FileScan.IO provides a masterclass in rapid, pre-execution triage by extracting an immense amount of data without ever actually executing the malicious file.
+FileScan.IO provides an exemplary model for rapid, pre-execution triage by extracting an immense volume of data without actually executing the malicious file.
+When interactive detonation becomes necessary, it seamlessly integrates the static findings with the live dynamic behavior.

-This dual-layered approach is highly effective at catching threats that might purposefully refuse to execute in a virtual environment.
+We appreciate its strong community focus and the ability for analysts to effortlessly pivot between static properties and live execution.
+This dual-layered approach is highly effective in detecting threats that might deliberately refuse to execute in a virtual environment.
 For more on advanced threat hunting, read about Cyber Threat Intelligence.

 Pros: